osc-em/converter-OSCEM-to-mmCIF/README.md

 * specify the output file

-`./converter.go .../OSCEM_Schemas/Instrument/test_data_valid.json .../OSCEM_Schemas/Sample/Sample_valid.json mapper.tsv output.cif`
+`go run converter.go .../OSCEM_Schemas/Instrument/test_data_valid.json .../OSCEM_Schemas/Sample/Sample_valid.json mapper.tsv output.cif`

 ## TBA
-* values are not sorted nicely e.g name and surname don't follow each other (see output.cif)
+* values are not sorted nicely, but alphabetically - e.g first and last name don't follow each other (see output.cif)
 * mmCIF to JSON converter.
 This, however, is different: EMDB enables download of a very rich mmCIF files with coordinates data.
 The converter will only create the JSON based on OSCEM schema.